LNG Danger To Our Communities Tim Riley Law .com 805-984-2350

 Introduction:

-Energy companies are currently attempting to build dozens of large, dangerous Liquefied Natural Gas importation facilities onshore and offshore of some of our coastal communities throughout America, Canada, Mexico, The Bahamas and Europe.
+Energy companies are currently attempting to build dozens of large, dangerous Liquefied Natural Gas Importation and Exportation facilities onshore and offshore of some of our coastal communities throughout America, Canada, Mexico, The Bahamas and Europe.

 This website is intended to alert, inform and help protect communities worldwide now facing the imminent peril of Liquefied Natural Gas proliferation, which would have a disastrous impact on our residential communities if we just sit idly by.